1 sub-topics in Ritual & Sacred Instruments

 - What Matters Most: material, playing context, room acoustics, wear marks, and later repairs.

-- What Many Pages Miss: these objects were not made only to “play music”; they were made to signal, pace, summon, mark passage, and reshape attention.
+- Ceremonial Function: these objects were made not only for music, but also to signal, pace, summon, mark passage, and reshape attention.

 | Instrument Family | Usual Materials | Timbre and Response | Ceremonial Role | What to Inspect |